 What are professional accomplishments?

-Professional accomplishments are things you have succeeded at in your job.
-They are concrete and identifiable results that have provided value to the company or organization.
-These achievements focus on the skills and talents you have used to move the department or organization forward.
+Professional accomplishments encompass achievements attained within your job, yielding tangible and identifiable results that contribute value to the company or organization.
+These successes highlight the application of your skills and talents in advancing the department or organization.

 Examples of professional accomplishments